Title IX Sexual Harassment/Sexual Assault Policy and Procedures

 - The hearing shall be scheduled no earlier than 10 calendar days after the Vice President for Human Resources or Conduct Officer, or their designees, receive the investigative report.

 - Where the respondent is a student, the hearing officer shall be the Director of Student Conduct, or designee.
 Where the respondent is an employee, the hearing officer shall be the Vice President for Human Resources, or designee.

 - The hearing officer will ask the complainant and respondent to provide the names of any advisor who will attend the hearing on their behalf.
 The complainant and respondent may each have one advisor of their choosing, which may be an attorney.
 If the complainant or respondent does not have an advisor, the hearing officer shall appoint an advisor to conduct cross-examination on their behalf during the hearing, who may or may not be, an attorney.

-- Prior to the hearing, the hearing officer will review the charges with the complainant, respondent and their advisor, shall permit the respondent to submit a written statement to be used at the hearing, and shall provide the respondent and advisor the names of witnesses and access to evidence gathered by the investigator for use at the hearing.
+- Prior to the hearing, the hearing officer will review the charges and hearing process with the complainant, respondent and their respective advisor.
+The respondent may submit a written statement to be used at the hearing.
+The hearing officer will provide the complainant, respondent and advisors the names of witnesses and access to evidence gathered by the investigator for use at the hearing.

 - Hearings are confidential and are closed to all but the complainant, respondent, their advisors, the hearing officer presenting the charges, any witnesses called to provide testimony and the hearing panel.

 - The hearing shall be conducted by at least one University administrator, but may be conducted by no more than two faculty members, two administrators, and three students (graduate or undergraduate) (“hearing panel”).
 There will be a chairperson for each hearing panel.
 Hearing panels that are composed of more than 1 person will be determined by a majority vote of the participating members.